pelamfi/pelam-fi-btrfs-snapshot-backup/docs/testing-approach.md

 # Testing Approach

 ## Reference-Based Integration Testing

-The project uses a sophisticated reference-based testing approach that captures the complete dry-run output of operations and compares it against stored reference files.
+The project uses a reference-based testing approach that captures the complete dry-run output of operations and compares it against stored reference files.
 This approach provides:

 - **Complete integration testing** - Tests the full command-line interface and logging output
 - **Deterministic results** - Fixed timestamps ensure consistent test output
-- **Easy verification** - Human-readable reference files show exactly what the tool does
+- **Easy verification** - Human-readable reference files show exactly what the tool does in each test scenario
 - **Simple maintenance** - Reference files can be updated when behavior changes intentionally

 ## How Reference Testing Works